 Stephen Witmer is the lead pastor of Pepperell Christian Fellowship in Pepperell, MA.
 He's a graduate of Gordon-Conwell Theological Seminary and the University of Cambridge, and serves on the steering committee of the Gospel Coalition New England.
+He is the author of the forthcoming book “A Big Gospel in Small Places.”
 He and his wife Emma have two sons and one daughter.

 David Pinckney is the lead pastor of River of Grace in Concord, NH, an Acts 29 church and the co-director of the new Acts 29 Rural Collective.
 He's a graduate of Bethel Seminary, a long-time New England pastor, and he and his wife Sharon have four sons and one daughter.
 He enjoys traveling, people, and history.

 Making and Maturing Female Disciples in Small Places

 As women reconciled to Christ through the gift of the gospel, how do we take part in the ministry of the gospel around us?
 Join us as we discuss making much of gospel opportunities in the daily rhythms of life and inviting women into discipling relationships that are gospel-centered, grounded in God’s word and aimed at the glory of God and our sanctification.

 Liz has the pleasure of overseeing the women’s Discipleship efforts and the Connect Team at Rivertown Church in Brattleboro, VT.